panama-gl/panama-gl/README.md

 # panama-gl

-This project explore Native OpenGL capabilities of Panama Early-Access Release as candidate to complement JOGL and ensure JOGL's future on JDK>17.

-JDK 17 incubation comes with [JEP-412 : Foreign Function & Memory API](https://openjdk.java.net/jeps/412) which offers a brand new way of accessing native libraries.
+PanamaGL aims at providing multiplatorm binding to OpenGL using the Foreign Function & Memory API for JDK19.

-We here show how to use Panama to generate an OpenGL bindings for standalone application as well as for [Jzy3D](https://github.com/jzy3d/jzy3d-api), which already uses JOGL for GPU rendering and EmulGL for CPU rendering.
+We here show how to use PanamaGL to run OpenGL based rendering application both as a standalone library AND embedded in the Java 3D Charts framework [Jzy3D](https://github.com/jzy3d/jzy3d-api), which already uses JOGL for GPU rendering and EmulGL for CPU rendering.

 ## Documentation